Resorts In Cyprus

 Cyprus holidays offer great diversity and a number of resorts catering for a wide range of interests and tastes:

 Paphos has a main tourist area, Kato Paphos, with a seafront of palms where the strong British influence is evident in full English breakfasts and UK-style pubs.
 But the buildings of the back streets return you to the cultural past and the old town is a much quieter area with some good hotels and old colonial architecture.
-Nearby is Paphos Archaelogical site, one of the south's richest historical heritage spots.
+Nearby is Paphos Archaeological site, one of the south's richest historical heritage spots.

 Growing in popularity, Protaras is an ideal resort for family or romantic holidays.
 It offers safe beaches and smart hotels, and a good selection of shops and restaurants around the main boulevard.